The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 (pp 204-205).

 No. Well, yes, but a misleading yes.
 Screenblocks have nothing to do with charblocks; the two are completely separate entities.
-That they happen to use the same memory addresses is an inconvenience to watch out for, not something hierarchical.
+That they happen to use the same memory addresses is an inconvenience to watch out for, not an indication of something hierarchical.

 “The tile map (which defines where the tiles are positioned) must begin at screen base 31 at the very end of video memory.”